• Volcano Triathlon

 A total of 214 triathletes arrived from all parts of the country have taken the start this morning in the swamp of Zahara de la Sierra to face the IX Titan Sierra de Cádiz in a day of the purest triathlon in which the mountain passes and the ramps of Algodonales and Zahara, with intervals of full sun and high temperatures, returned to take the participants to their limits.

-Francisco Manuel Ortega, a triathlete from Arcos belonging to the Bike & Roll 4 × 4 club, was proclaimed the winner of the event with a finish time of 5:08:45.
-Ortega Serrano took advantage of his fast bike sector (first set, 3:14:05) and had to push hard in the foot race to keep his advantage over the Malaga player Rubén Bravo (second, 5: 09: 40), that participated in representation of the NGO Brazadas Solidarias and that got to be placed to barely twenty seconds of difference of the first to scarcely five kilometers of the arrival to goal, just when facing the final ramps.
+Francisco Manuel Ortega, a triathlete from Arcos belonging to the Bike&Roll 4×4 club, was proclaimed the winner of the race with a time at the finish line of 5:08:45.
+Ortega Serrano took advantage of his fast section in bike (first partial, 3:14:05) and had to push hard in the running race to maintain his advantage over the Malaga native Rubén Bravo (second, 5: 09: 40), that participated in representation of the NGO Brazadas Solidarias and that got to be placed to barely twenty seconds of difference of the first to scarcely five kilometers of the arrival to goal, just when facing the final ramps.

 The malagueño Emilio Crovetto, with a time of 5: 14: 01, was third after finishing his ninth Titan Sierra de Cádiz, each and every one of the editions of this test, demonstrating a great mastery of distance and circuit.